 During the initial interview, ask open-ended questions based on your research, and be mindful to really listen to the candidate’s answers.
 This is also an excellent time to ask about other opportunities they are pursuing so you can differentiate (one-up) your organization.

-Next, use the onsite visit to set the stage for retention.
+Next, use the onsite visit when recruiting physicians to set the stage for retention.
 Being coordinated and prepared is key.
 This includes inviting all key players to the table, assigning each a defined role and blocking off their schedules.

 In addition to interviews and selling your opportunity, it is also important to build in a “red carpet” experience.
 Make sure to schedule plenty of social time so candidates, and their families, can connect with your organization and the community.